pansanity666/Awesome-Avatars/README.md

 ### Aknowledgement
 We thank the template from [Awesome-Video-Diffusion](https://github.com/showlab/Awesome-Video-Diffusion).
+The main contributors of this project are from ReLER Lab, CCAI, Zhejiang University.